philiporange/orac/README.md

 * **Collaborative teams**: Multi-agent teams with leader orchestration for complex collaborative tasks.
 * **Skills system**: Executable Python skills with YAML specifications for custom functionality.
 * **Tool registry**: Unified interface for discovering and using prompts, flows, and skills as agent tools.
+* **HTTP API & Web UI**: Full REST API with Swagger docs and a modern web frontend for browser-based access.
 * **Hierarchical configuration**: Three-layer config system (base → prompt → runtime) with deep merging for flexible overrides.
 * **Templated inputs**: Use `${variable}` placeholders in prompt and system prompt fields.
 * **File support**: Attach local or remote files (e.g., images, documents) via `files:` or `file_urls:` in YAML or CLI flags.